Korean, Edit

 ⑵ Filtration, Reabsorption, Secretion, Excretion

-② Reabsorption : Tubule cells transport useful substances from the filtrate back to the body fluids
+② Reabsorption: Transport epithelial cells return useful components from the filtrate back into the body fluids.

-③ Secretion : Toxic substances and excess ions from body fluids (capillaries) are secreted into the filtrate (tubules)
+③ Secretion: Toxic substances or excess ions are secreted from the body fluids (capillaries) into the filtrate (tubules).

-④ Excretion : Filtrate leaves the kidneys and is expelled from the body
+④ Excretion: The filtrate leaves the kidney and is expelled from the body.

 ⑶ 1st.
 Filtration

-○ Glomerular Filtration Pressure = Glomerular Capillary Pressure (Blood Pressure) - (Bowman’s Capsule Osmotic Pressure + Plasma Colloid Osmotic Pressure) = 55 - (30 + 15) = 10 (mmHg)
+○ Glomerular Filtration Pressure = Glomerular Capillary Pressure (Blood Pressure) - (Bowman’s Capsule Hydrostatic Pressure + Plasma Colloid Osmotic Pressure) = 55 - (30 + 15) = 10 (mmHg)

 ② Difference in blood flow between afferent and efferent arterioles determines filtration rate